 As originally formulated, the EIQ is a rating system that evaluates all of a product’s active ingredients in relation to their potential adverse impact on farm workers, consumers, and terrestrial and aquatic organisms (Ioriatti et al., 2011).
 The primary module of the EIQ is a simple algebraic equation that generates a composite index of environmental impacts for each pesticide.
 A second module produces a field rating by incorporating variables related to the use of the PPP in specific situations (dose per hectare and concentration of active ingredients).
 The third step of the EIQ method is to estimate the impact of different pest control strategies by combining the EIQ scores of each pesticide treatment deemed necessary for a working farm.
-The result is the “EIQ field rating,” which can be used to compare the environmental impact of alternative strategies for a given farm over a certain period of time.
+The result is the “EIQ field rating,” which can be used to compare the environmental impact of alternative strategies for a given farm over a specified period of time.

 Over the years, several authors have proposed modifications to the EIQ.
-Of the various possibilities, for this study we chose a modified formula that takes into account the other substances in a product (co-formulants, adjuvants, etc.) in addition to its active ingredients (Ioriatti et al., 2011).
-In other words, the modified formula (newEIQ) is based on the same principles as the original EIQ (Kovach et al., 1992) but considers the overall impact of a commercial PPP as used in farming.
+Of the various possibilities, for this study, we chose a modified formula that takes into account the other substances in a product (co-formulants, adjuvants, etc.) in addition to its active ingredients (Ioriatti et al., 2011).
+In essence, the modified formula (newEIQ) is based on the same principles as the original EIQ (Kovach et al., 1992) but considers the overall impact of a commercial PPP as used in farming.
 It follows the rating system used in the original formula and is useful for determining the impact of all active ingredients hazardous to farm workers, consumers, and the environment.

 The EIQ formula consists of three components.
-The first, X1, measures the risk to farm workers and is defined as the sum of exposure by workers who apply the PPP (DT*5) and by workers who pick the produce (DT*P), times the long-term health effect or chronic toxicity (C).
+The first, X1, measures the risk to farm workers and is defined as the sum of exposure by workers who apply the PPP (DT*5) and to workers who pick the produce (DT*P), multiplied by the long-term health effect or chronic toxicity (C).
 Within the farm worker component, applicator exposure is determined by multiplying the acute toxicity score (DT) by a coefficient of 5, to account for the increased risk associated with handling concentrated PPPs.
-Picker exposure is defined as acute toxicity (DT) times the score representing the product’s half-life after application (Ioriatti et al., 2011).
+Picker exposure is defined as acute toxicity (DT) multiplied by the score representing the product’s half-life after application (Ioriatti et al., 2011).

-The second component, X2, stands for consumer risk and is defined as the sum of potential consumer exposure (C*P*SY) plus a score representing the risk of long-term adverse effects on aquatic organisms.
-The impact on aquatic organisms is included in consumer risk because it concerns the stability of chemicals in the groundwater, which may affect human health (through drinking contaminated water) as well as wildlife (Ioriatti et al., 2011).
+The second component, X2, represents consumer risk and is defined as the sum of potential consumer exposure (C*P*SY) plus a score representing the risk of long-term adverse effects on aquatic organisms.
+The impact on aquatic organisms is included in consumer risk because it involves the stability of chemicals in the groundwater, which may affect human health (through drinking contaminated water) as well as wildlife (Ioriatti et al., 2011).

-The third component, X3, is the ecological part of the equation and refers to the impact on the water and terrestrial systems.
+The third component, X3, represents the ecological element in the equation and refers to the impact on the water and terrestrial systems.
 The environmental impact on water systems is determined by multiplying the score for chemical toxicity to aquatic organisms (F) by the risk of long-term adverse effects on the aquatic environment (L).
 The impact on terrestrial systems is the sum of the chemical effects on bees (Z*P*3) and on other terrestrial organisms (T*P*5).
 Because terrestrial organisms are more likely than aquatic ones to come into contact with commercial farming systems, they are given greater weight by multiplying the risk rating for bees by three and the risk rating for other terrestrial organisms by five (Ioriatti et al, 2011).

 The components of the newEIQ can be written as follows: